 Low-Carb: a Game-Changer

 After struggling for a long time like this I slowly read and learned about chronic inflammation, and became dead set on finding the roots of my own to fix it.
-Experimenting with various low-carb diets (starting with the modified ketogenic diet, then to strict keto, and finally a meat-only zero-carb diet) I saw substantial improvements in many of these symptoms.
+Experimenting with various low-carb diets (starting with the modified ketogenic diet, then to strict keto, and finally a meat-only zero-carb diet) I saw substantial improvements in many of these symptoms (weight lifting helped a lot as well).
 The joint pain and scalp dryness were significantly reduced.
 My energy and moods evened out.
 But dieting alone didn’t totally rid me of these symptoms.

 I still had anxiety, just not as extreme as before, and the joint stiffness and scalp problems didn’t totally go away.
 What I found was that dieting could significantly reduce negative symptoms, but it couldn’t seem to get rid of them.
 Enter CBD.